heroish/site/content/post/courage.md

 <!--more-->

 Courage quakes, chokes.
 Smoke shivers, quivers.

 Yong-gi is bold, free--
-Yeon-gi is transient,
+Yeon-gi is transient, absent.

+The mighty sea
+it trembles, roars like fear.
+Yet the air
+it stumbles, soars like valor.

+Courage is like smoke.

+It vanishes if you try too hard.
+It clings if you stay still.
+It wavers if you have doubt.
+It settles if you stay and watch.

+Smoke is like courage--

+uncertain, beautiful, wavering
+just like you
+and
+I.